GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

 title: "Lab Create: Customer Aging"
 layout: custom
 keywords: [ range, report, build, example]
-description: In this page you will see the process of building a Customer Aging report from scratch to better understand reports and also get a clearer illustration of the INTERJECT Report Range data function
+description: In this page you will see the process of building a Customer Aging report from scratch to better understand reports and also get a clearer illustration of the Interject Report Range data function
 ---
 * * *

 ##  **Overview**

-In this page you will see the process of building a Customer Aging report from scratch to better understand reports and also get a clearer illustration of the INTERJECT [ ReportRange() ](/wIndex/ReportRange.html) data function.
+In this page you will see the process of building a Customer Aging report from scratch to better understand reports and also get a clearer illustration of the Interject [ ReportRange() ](/wIndex/ReportRange.html) data function.

 ###  Building the Report

-**Step 1:** This process begins with the INTERJECT [ Report Builder ](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#report-builder) .
+**Step 1:** This process begins with the Interject [ Report Builder ](/wGetStarted/Interject-Ribbon-Menu-Items.html#report-builder) .
 Open the Report Build as illustrated below.
 There is a drop down list of  [ Dataportals ](/wApps/Common-Dataportal-Index.html) that can be chosen  .
-An INTERJECT Dataportal is a pre-configured data query that is setup so spreadsheet users can easily direct data into their own spreadsheet reports.
-Dataportals can be setup to access databases or cloud data and are either setup by INTERJECT developers or the IT team.
+An Interject Dataportal is a pre-configured data query that is setup so spreadsheet users can easily direct data into their own spreadsheet reports.
+Dataportals can be setup to access databases or cloud data and are either setup by Interject developers or the IT team.

 ![](/images/L-Create-CustAging/01.png)